 From this statement of purpose, we derive our institutional outcomes, which are attained through individual programs of study.
 Our consistent focus on student learning ensures that the institution provides excellent career education.
 Each program regularly identifies the learning expectations, determines the outcomes of these student-learning expectations across academic programs, and uses assessment results to improve student learning.
 Our institutional learning outcomes for students completing our degree programs are:

-Scholarship: Graduates will be able to use scientific research and theory to inform their practices and be able to prepare scholarly work broadly defined;
+Scholarship: Graduates will be able to integrate scientific research and theory, as broadly defined, to enhance their scholarly and professional endeavors.

 To ensure an effective and high-quality educational experience, Chicago School faculty systematically monitor student learning to inform future planning and to generate creative, responsive initiatives to improve the programs.
 Data are gathered, analyzed, and presented to the learning community for review.
 Based on these results, the program revises the student learning assessment plan, the curriculum, and the approach to learning in the classroom.
 Student learning assessment offers the school a critical opportunity to evaluate the effectiveness of its programs and to develop innovative, student-focused learning environments.